Dreamy

 ADMIN SCREENS

 The Admin has the added functionality of assigning Managers as team leaders for a given Zone.
 This assignment gives a Manager the label of GM, allowing them to add active workers to their roster.
-The Admin can also oversee team creation and add or remove Workers.
+The Admin can also oversee team creation and add or remove Workers, turn the store On and Off, as well as trigger Surge Pricing and an Inclement Weather charge.

 Outcome